Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Give more than you think you can, trusting that you are richer than you think."
+> "Every second you have on this planet is very precious and it's your responsibility that you're happy."
-> — **Jon Kabat-Zinn**
+> — **Naval Ravikant**

 ---